 For a realistic closed orbit modeling, it is desirable to have a better scheme than that of a simple representation of lattice error effects by kicks.
 Furthermore, one would like to see what happens with closed orbit distortions once a certain well-defined sort of correction is implemented.
-Both goals have been attained in PATRIS, which on the one hand has the capabilities of simulating the lattice errors by incorporating them realistically into its 7 x 7 transfer matrix, and which on the other hand can correct the orbit by engaging the Fermilab correcting scheme, based on the so-called three bump method.
-The details of this scheme can be found elsewhere and will not be repeated here.
-The only thing we will emphasize here are placements of correctors.
-They are assumed to be BPM's at the same time and they have been placed beside focusing quadrupoles where the relevant beta function is large.
-Also, it is worthwhile to mention that in the arcs the orbit correctors at the same time appear to be adjacent to the chromaticity correcting sextupoles.
+Both goals have been attained in PATRIS, which on the one hand has the capabilities of simulating the lattice errors by incorporating them realistically into its $7\times7$ transfer matrix, and which on the other hand can correct the orbit by engaging the Fermilab correcting scheme, based on the so-called three bump method.
+The correctors are assumed to be BPM's at the same time and they have been placed beside focusing quadrupoles where the relevant beta function is large.
+Also in the arcs the orbit correctors at the same time appear to be adjacent to the chromaticity correcting sextupoles.

 We started our analysis by assuming somewhat too stringent demands on acceptable lattice errors.
 All four types of errors were assumed to be at 10-4 levels in the appropriate units.
-We noticed that PATRIS always found a periodic solution for the perturbed lattice, but could not correct the distorted closed orbit down to acceptable levels (~ 1 mm) for a significant fraction of the 12 random error distributions we used [F1].
+We noticed that PATRIS always found a periodic solution for the perturbed lattice, but could not correct the distorted closed orbit down to acceptable levels (-1 mm) for a significant fraction of the 12 random error distributions we used.
 We attempted to cure this problem by introducing more correctors at additional locations, but improvements were almost negligible.
-We also attempted to correct the orbit with an overall scaling of evaluated corrector strengths, to see if we can undo a possible overcorrection/undercorrection, but no improvement Finally, we decided to abandon one basic assumption of the Fermilab correcting scheme: it is a single pass around, linear correcting algorithm.
+We also attempted to correct the orbit with an overall scaling of evaluated corrector strengths, to see if we can undo a possible overcorrection/undercorrection, but no improvement resulted.
+Finally, we decided to abandon one basic assumption of the Fermilab correcting scheme: it is a single pass around, linear correcting algorithm.
 We made the necessary modifications and enabled PATRIS to repeat the correction several times if necessary.
 This action solved the problem; the second pass brought the orbit distortions down to acceptable levels.
-From that point we moved on to a more realistic set of lattice errors, given in the Introduction of this note.
+From that point we moved on to a more realistic set of lattice errors as given in the Introduction for which case we had run 12 different random error distributions.